 We teach that these beliefs are not only to inform the mind, but they are to touch the heart, affecting the emotions with a deep, abiding love for Christ, His Word, His holiness, His people and in reaching the lost with God-centered optimism.

 The beliefs of the church are warmly based on Scripture and summarized by historic creeds and reformed confessions.

-Deer Park Fellowship believes these three historic Creeds summarize the fundamentals of the faith best and we require a subscription to these creeds for membership at the church:
+Deer Park Fellowship believes these three creeds known together as the "Three Creeds of the Christian Faith" summarize what all Christians have believed throughout history.
+We require a confession of these creeds for membership at the Deer Park Fellowship: